 Occasionally during development activities, or even normal server operation, you’ll want to change the hostname of Ubuntu.
 Here’s how: In Ubuntu Desktop click the cog icon in the top right corner, then select About This Computer Click in the Device name field and type a new name for your machine Close the window to save the changes Open a new terminal window.
-The new hostname will be reflected in the window title and the prompt.

 Recently I was working with some PHP code that made use of cURL, and found it wasn’t enabled on my Windows server.
 The error was similar to this: Fatal error: Call to undefined function curl_init() The good news is that PHP libcurl is bundled in the Windows PHP installation by default.
 It just has to be enabled.
 What is PHP cURL?
-The official PHP documentation describes the libcurl libarary as

-1. Install remote-sync package (local) We can use the remote-sync package to connect to an Ubuntu remote server via SCP/SFTP or FTP.
-Read more about remote-sync here: https://atom.io/packages/remote-sync Open Atom and select File > Settings > Install In the Search Packages text box, type remote-sync and hit enter.
-Then click Install from the search results.
-2. Configure remote-sync (local) For this step we will assume that Atom is being used locally to modify a project folder hosted on a remote server (e.
+This article explains how to use the Atom remote-sync package to connect to an Ubuntu remote server via SCP/SFTP or FTP.
+Read more about remote-sync at https://atom.io/packages/remote-sync 1.
+Install remote-sync package (local) Open Atom and select File > Settings > Install In the Search Packages text box, type remote-sync and hit enter.
+Then click Install from the search results. (adsbygoogle = window.adsbygoogle || ).

 Today we will go through installing the hackable text editor Atom on Windows 10.
 Then we’ll install and configure the remote-atom package, which will allow us to edit files stored on a remote Ubuntu server.
 For these steps I’m using Ubuntu 16 on VirtualBox (remote), all running on a Windows 10 host (local), as described in this previous article. remote-atom uses rmate and SSH port forward to transfer files.
 Note that rmate does not support opening an entire directory, which is a feature lots of people find useful in Atom.